 Their production slowed, workforces slashed, products and reputations besmirched, and giddy forecasts turned into fiction, the battered and bruised makers of business aircraft are beginning to express cautious optimism that the current market downturn may be changing direction.
 Hopeful signs include some sales of large-cabin aircraft and increased interest in general aviation models, says Gulfstream Aerospace President Joe Lombardo, who was among the many industry executives gathering at ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Recovery Is in Sight, Say Bizjet Makers at Ebace".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Recovery Is in Sight, Say Bizjet Makers at Ebace".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.